Shakeel Siddiqui

 Shakeel Siddiqui (شکیل صدیقی; born 26 May 1964) is a Pakistani television stand-up comedian, stage and film actor, theatre director and playwright.

 Initially interested in singing, on the insistence of a cousin he began his career as a stage actor in the early 1980s, inspired by comedian Lehri and collaborating with the likes of Moin Akhter and especially Umer Shareef.

 In the 2000s, he also rose to prominence in India after appearing as a contestant in Comedy Circus.

 Shakeel Siddiqui also appeared as a celebrity guest in Salman Khan's reality game show, Dus Ka Dum (2008).

-Shakeel is also known as Teeli in Pakistan.
+In Pakistan, Shakeel is also known as Teeli, after his character from the popular theatre play Bakra Qiston Pay.

 Career

 Early career as stage actor

-Shakeel in his earlier career did not quite click until he was discovered by Umar Shareef, who eventually made him an important theater artist.
-Both worked in several stage dramas together, including Bakra Qiston Pay (Goat On Installments), Yeh To House Full Hogaya (Full House), Nayee Ammi Purana Abba (New Mother, Old Father), Dulhan Main Lekar Jaonga (I Will Take The Bride), Beauty Parlour, Budha Ghar Per Hai (The Old Man Is At Home) and many more.
+In his earlier career, Shakeel did not quite click until he was discovered by Umar Shareef, who eventually made him an important theater artist.
+Both worked together in several stage dramas, including Bakra Qiston Pay (Goat On Installments), Yeh To House Full Hogaya (Full House), Nayee Ammi Purana Abba (New Mother, Old Father), Dulhan Main Lekar Jaonga (I Will Take The Bride), Beauty Parlour, Budha Ghar Per Hai (The Old Man Is Home) and many more.